benjamintripp/crazata/README.md

 __Nyx__

-Sam's dog Nyx (and Peach's best friend)
+Sam's dog Nyx (and Peach's best friend).
+If you give her an Iron Ingot she turns *MEGA*.
+An egg will calm her down.
 ![Nyx](screenshots/nyx.png)

 __Chicken Dragon__